XQueryInstitute/Course-Materials/error handling/README.md

 </testsuites>
 ```

-For more on XQSuite, see the [XUnit Annotations](http://en.wikibooks.org/wiki/XQuery/XUnit_Annotations) in the [XQuery WikiBook](http://en.wikibooks.org/wiki/XQuery).
+For more on XQSuite, see the [XUnit Annotations](http://en.wikibooks.org/wiki/XQuery/XUnit_Annotations) chapter in the [XQuery WikiBook](http://en.wikibooks.org/wiki/XQuery).

 ##XQLint

 Many programming languages offer a tool for uncovering static errors called "lint."
-(The name is not an acronym; apparently, it derives from the ["undesirable bits of fiber and fluff found in sheep's wool"](http://en.wikipedia.org/wiki/Lint_(software)#Background).
+(The name is not an acronym; apparently, it derives from the ["undesirable bits of fiber and fluff found in sheep's wool"](http://en.wikipedia.org/wiki/Lint_(software)#Background).)

 [William Candillon](https://github.com/wcandillon) has recently released a lint tool for XQuery called [XQLint](https://github.com/wcandillon/xqlint).
 The tool not only performs static analysis of XQuery code; it can also check for conformity to style guidelines.

 To use the tool, you must have [Node.js](http://nodejs.org/) installed on your machine.
 We won't install Node in this session because the setup time would be too long.
-However, I'll demonstrate the functionality for you on some sample code.
+However, I'll demonstrate the functionality for you with some sample code.

 To run XQLint (on a Mac), open up a bash shell and type ```xqlint lint [NAME_OF_FILE] --style-check yes```.
 The ```--style-check yes``` flag means that XQLint will not only conduct a static analysis to find errors in your code but also warn you about stylistic problems.